syntek-lang/docs/spec/modules.md

 ## Syntek Module

 Syntek modules are Syntek source files.
-Syntek source files have the `.syntek` file extension.
+Syntek source files have the `.tek` file extension.
 When importing a Syntek module all variables declared in the file scope of the module are imported.
 A Syntek module may also import other modules.

 ## Native Module